 Common Trucker Violations

-When truck drivers cause accidents while operating their vehicles while drunk or high, they are often charge with a crime, face a licensed suspension or the potential of having their license revoked.
+When truck drivers cause accidents while operating their vehicles while drunk or high, they are often charged with a crime, face a licensed suspension, or the potential of having their license revoked.

 Common major violations caused by drunk or high truck drivers involve:

 - Operating a vehicle while under the influence of drugs (controlled substances)

 - Driving negligently that results in a fatality

 - Participating in a hit-and-run way or a drunken truck driver flees the scene of the accident